snw35/ffsync/README.md

 If the "identity.sync.tokenserver.uri" setting is ever reset while you are signed in to your Firefox account, e.g if you do a 'refresh' in Firefox when it prompts you to, then Mozilla's server will be re-inserted there and all of your data will silently sync in the background to them, defeating the whole exercise.

-To ensure that doesn't happen, you can (in Linux) create the file `/etc/firefox/pref/prefs.js` with the following content:
+To ensure that doesn't happen, you can create a user preferences file in Firefox's install directory.
+In Linux, this will look something like `/usr/lib/firefox/browser/defaults/preferences/user.js`, and in Windows it will be under Program Files.

+Put the following content in the user.js file:
 ```
 user_pref("identity.sync.tokenserver.uri", "https://your.domain/token/1.0/sync/1.5");
 ```

 This will auto-apply the sync server setting to all instances of Firefox started on that machine.
-It's also possible to do this on Windows by placing the same file in the user profile, or the Firefox profile.

 ## Why Use This?